citkane/gtk-browser-widget/README.md

 ## Language Bindings (todo)
 GBW is developed in C++, but will aim to provide bindings for other GTK supported languages.

+GObject Introspection support is required and will be implemented for GTK ecosystem integration and to provide compability with the [gir.core](https://github.com/gircore/gir.core) project.
+This will generate automatic bindings for the following [GTK supported](https://www.gtk.org/) languages:

+- C
+- JavaScript
+- Perl
+- Python
+- Rust
+- Vala

+SWIG or another such system may be used to generate bindings for other languages.